The Aviation Law Review: Australia

 - the Commonwealth, a state or territory; or

 - a foreign corporation carrying on business in Australia.21

-Should an owner become a registered holder but not be an eligible person, they must appoint an eligible person as the registered operator of the aircraft they wish to register.22
+Should an owner become a registered holder but not be an eligible person, he or she must appoint an eligible person as the registered operator of the aircraft he or she wishes to register.22

-With regard to obtaining an AOC, it may only be issued to a natural person or a body having legal personality.23
+With regard to obtaining an AOC, this may only be issued to a natural person or a body having legal personality.23

 iii Foreign carriers

 For foreign-registered operators to gain authorisation to operate in Australia, there are a few different avenues they can take.